Polvyer/learning-decks/MAKE_IT_STICK_MASTER.md

   ### The Takeaway

-   #### Card 18 Why does delayed retrieval after an initial test strengthen learning more than immediate retrieval?
+   #### Card 18 - Why does spacing retrieval (including delaying a re-test) strengthen learning more than massed or immediate practice?

-   Because after an initial test, waiting before retrieving again allows some forgetting, which makes the next retrieval effortful.
-Effortful retrieval strengthens the memory far more than easy recall, so delayed retrieval produces greater long-term retention.
+   Because spacing allows forgetting, which makes retrieval effortful, and effortful retrieval strengthens memory far more than easy recall.

    #### Card 19 - Why does repeated retrieval make knowledge more flexible and usable in varied contexts?